hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 The Nimbus OpenID Connect SDK is licensed under GPL 2.0.
-Licences for integration into commercial products and services are available for a small fee, please get in touch with us at http://nimbusds.com/contact.html
+Licences for integration into proprietary products and services are available for a small fee, please get in touch with us at http://nimbusds.com/contact.html

 2012-05-29